Landmark College Archives

 Welcome to the digital component of the Robert H. Rhodes Landmark College Archives!

-We hope that this collection of resources will serve as an overview to the founding and development of the first college in the country to be founded exclusively for students with dyslexia, and later, other learning differences including ADHD and ASD.
+We hope that this collection of resources will serve as an overview to the establishment and development of the first college in the country to be founded exclusively for students with dyslexia, and later, other learning differences including ADHD and ASD.
+Not only do these pages detail the history of Landmark College (est. 1984), it also presents an overview of Windham College (1951-1978), the college for which the Landmark College campus was designed by noted architect Edward Durell Stone.

-Please explore this digital introduction to Landmark College's earliest days through a variety of resources that document the history of the College, including: news clippings, photographs, video, audio and other material.
+Please explore this digital introduction to Landmark College's earliest days through a variety of resources that document the history of the College, including: news clippings, photographs, and other material.

 Site Content Sources